Friday, February 21, 2025

 Core i7: AMD Ryzen 7 7735HS vs Intel Core i7-13700HX

-Rather than worrying about which CPU to pick, you should consider upgrading RAM to 32GB RAM in dual-channel mode.
-Although 16GB RAM is enough for Call of Duty, having more headroom in Dual-channel mode will definitely help the CPU process data faster and bump up framerates (at 1080p) by 5-10fps, again a HUGE difference for a game like this.
+Rather than worrying about which CPU to pick, you should consider upgrading to 32GB RAM in dual-channel mode.
+While 16GB RAM is enough for Call of Duty, having more headroom in dual-channel mode will help the CPU process data faster and boost framerates at 1080p by 5-10 FPS—which is a huge difference in a game like this.

 Alternatives

-The best alternative out of these is the Lenovo LOQ which is CHEAPER and has a 140W GPU with a QHD resolution.
-It isn’t likely to last long so grab it (if still available) over the ASUS TUF.
+The best alternative among these is the Lenovo LOQ, which is cheaper and comes with a 140W GPU and a QHD display.
+It may not stay in stock for long, so if it’s still available, grab it over the ASUS TUF.

 ASUS TUF A15